-Imatinib appears to affect the stature of children, especially children who are pre-pubertal.
-A causal relationship between growth retardation in pediatric patients and imatinib treatment could not be ruled out although for some cases of growth retardation in CML there was limited information.
+Imatinib appears to affect the stature of children, especially children who are prepubertal.
+A causal relationship between growth retardation in pediatric patients and imatinib treatment could not be ruled out although for some cases of growth retardation in CML there was limited information. (see section WARNINGS AND PRECAUTIONS).